- T3's Top Picks

 Reasons to avoid

-The Dell XPS 13 series has long been a favourite here at T3, and the latest version of the laptop continues that trend – it's powerful, supremely well-built, and compact, so just about everything you could possibly want in your search for the best lightweight laptop.
-This will in no way weigh you down.
+The Dell XPS 13 series has long been a favourite here at T3, and the last version of this laptop continued that trend – before being replaced by a 14-inch model.
+The 13 version is still great though: it's powerful, supremely well-built, and compact – so just about everything you could possibly want in your search for the best lightweight laptop.

 With 11th-gen Intel processors installed and up to 16GB of RAM on board, this is a portable computer that's going to be able to handle everything that you want to throw at it.
 From late-night Netflix to early-morning report writing, you'll find the Dell XPS 13 a capable and competent laptop.

 Of course the display is the main eye-catcher for any laptop and the XPS 13 doesn't disappoint.
-There are options all the way up to a 4K resolution, but the 1,920 x 1,080 resolution models still look fantastic (4K doesn't make a huge amount of difference on a laptop display this size).
+There are options all the way up to a 4K resolution, but the 1,920 x 1,080 resolution models still look fantastic, as 4K doesn't make a huge amount of difference on a laptop display this size.

 The battery life is a very respectable 10 hours as well, meaning that you can legitimately use it all day for study as well, even if there isn't a power socket nearby.
 To see how the Dell XPS 13 stacks up against another strong laptop choice, be sure to take a look at our Asus VivoBook S15 vs Dell XPS 13 comparison feature.